-- (1) The closing market price of the Corporation's Common Shares on the TSX on December 31, 2021 was \$0.51.
-The value in the column is calculated using the number of shares or units of shares that have not vested and the market price on the TSX as at the last trading day of the fiscal year. - (2) The closing market price of the Corporation's Common Shares on the TSX on December 31, 2021 was \$0.51.
+- (1) The closing market price of the Corporation's Common Shares on the TSX on December 31, 2024 (the last trading day in 2024) was \$0.055.
+The value in the column is calculated using the number of shares or units of shares that have not vested and the market price on the TSX as at the last trading day of the fiscal year. - (2) The closing market price of the Corporation's Common Shares on the TSX on December 31, 2024 was \$0.055.
 The value in the column is calculated using the number of shares or units of shares that have vested but not paid out or distributed and the market price on the TSX as at the last trading day of the fiscal year.